SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

        * Used the fact that if France occupied Belgium, it would surely eat up the Netherlands, to cause England to fight in the war
            * So, William fought Louis XIV
                * Formed Grand Alliance — Sweden Spain Savoy, Austria, Netherlands, and England all against France
+               * Constantly fought, and left France to be strong but not dominant
+               * Textbook Balance of Power!
+           *